Amazon Marketplace

 NDA (Non-Disclosure Agreement) is a contract obligating parties to keep business information confidential.
 Sellers must sign NDAs with manufacturers, investors, or business partners.
 NDAs are critical for protecting trade secrets and sourcing information.

-Open term pageNIS
+Open glossary pageNIS

 New Item Setup